What is German Online?

 Our courses include weekly individual tutoring sessions with our instructors and tutors so that students can practice their vocabulary, grammar and pronunciation.
 Quizzes and tests are taken on the Internet.
 Quizzes are graded by the computer, tests are graded by our instructors.
+We do require speaking test for all German Courses.
+We do not accept recorded speaking tests unless the student has a doctor’s note.
 We have flexible enrollment, so we do not set course deadlines.
 Students usually align this course to their academic calendars.
 Our courses can be taken over a summer, a semester, or a year.

 How do students receive credit for these courses?